abousis/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/README.md

 This method borrows much from these two papers [1](https://pdfs.semanticscholar.org/41f0/973c0777f6da3b47fa035aa0bc071c8f02f8.pdf?_ga=2.214795095.1524381320.1605807192-246561933.1601815407), [2](https://arxiv.org/pdf/1812.01278.pdf).

 ## Preprocessing
 I randomly cut 30 second chunks, downsample to 22.05kHz and apply Short Time Fourier Transform to time domain signals.
 Then I feed the model with 9 overlapping magnitude spectograms.
 Their overlap is 1 frame.
+Also, I random mixing channels and batches for data augmentation and better generalization overall.

 ## Architecture
 2D Convolutional layers with (3x12) kernels are used for feature extraction.
 Max Pooling layers for downsampling the frequency dimension(a process similar to MFCCs extraction).
-Dropout layers and Early Stopping for regularization and Dense layers, which have been successfully used for music source separation.
+Dropout layers and Early Stopping for regularization and Dense layers, which have been successfully used for audio source separation.
 The output is a soft mask, thus the final layer is activated by a sigmoid function.

 ![Model's Architecture](https://github.com/gelobs/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/blob/master/img/architecture.png?raw=true)